1859-1860 Key Dates

 December 4 1860 Tuesday

 USA.
-In his annual State of the Union message to Congress, US President James Buchanan declared secession to be unconstitutional, but he stated that the US government did not have the power to force any state to remain in the Union.
+In his annual State of the Union message to Congress, US President James Buchanan declared secession to be an unconstitutional act, but he stated that the US government did not have the power to force any state to remain in the Union.

 December 6 1860 Thursday